zchee/golang-wiki/Modules.md

 This repository contains two modules.
 However, the module "my-repo" is a prefix of the path of the module "my-repo/mig".

+### Should I have multiple modules in a single repository?

 Adding modules, removing modules, and versioning modules in such a configuration require considerable care and deliberation, so it is almost always easier and simpler to manage a single-module repository rather than multiple modules in an existing repository.

+Russ Cox commented in [#26664](https://github.com/golang/go/issues/26664#issuecomment-455232444):

+> For all but power users, you probably want to adopt the usual convention that one repo = one module.
+It's important for long-term evolution of code storage options that a repo _can_ contain multiple modules, but it's almost certainly not something you want to do by default.

+Two examples of how multi-modules can be more work:
+ * `go test ./...` from the repository root will no longer test everything in the repository
+ * you might need to routinely manage the relationship between the modules via `replace` directives.

+However, there is additional nuance beyond those two examples.
+Please read the FAQs in this [sub-section](https://github.com/golang/go/wiki/Modules#faqs--multi-module-repositories) carefully if you are considering having multiple modules in a single repository.

+Two example scenarios where it can make sense to have more than one `go.mod` in a repository:

+1. if you have usage examples where the examples themselves have a complex set of dependencies (e.g., perhaps you have a small package but include an example of using your package with kubernetes).
+In that case, it can make sense for your repository to have an `examples` or `_examples` directory with its own `go.mod`, such as shown [here](https://godoc.org/github.com/loov/hrtime).

+2. if you have a repository with a complex set of dependencies, but you have a client API with a smaller set of dependencies.
+In some cases, it might make sense to have an `api` or `clientapi` or similar directory with its own `go.mod`, or to separate out that `clientapi` into its own repository.
+However, it is still more work, and might not be useful based on your particular dependency graph.

+### Can a module depend on a different version of itself?

+A module can depend on a different major version of itself: by-and-large, this is comparable to depending on a different module.
+This can be useful for different reasons, including to allow a major version of a module to be implemented as a shim around a different major version.

+In addition, a module can depend on a different major version of itself in a cycle, just as two completely different modules can depend on each other in a cycle.

+However, it continues to be a constraint that two _packages_ may not depend on each other in a cycle.

 ### Is it possible to add a module to a multi-module repository?